Diving in Malta is one of the best experiences ever. Here’s 6 Epic Reason why you should go diving in Malta, my friends! Enjoy!

 Warm and Crystal-Clear Water

 If you live in a landlocked country, the opportunities to go diving are very limited.
 After the pool training, you can get some practice in a nearby lake, but frankly, diving is not much fun in murky water where you could hardly see your hands.
 According to dive instructors, most people give up on diving if they don’t experience how different it is in the sea.

 Malta is famous for its crystal-clear waters.
-The Mediterranean Sea offers incredibly visibility that can reach 30 metres and warms up to 28 oC in summer.
-The main diving season runs from April till November, but those who are ready to put a thicker wetsuit can dive year-round, even during winter since the sea temperature doesn’t go under 14 oC.
+The Mediterranean Sea offers incredible visibility that can reach 30 meters and warms up to 28 oC in summer.
+The main diving season runs from April till November, but those who are ready to put on a thicker wetsuit can dive year-round, even during winter since the sea temperature doesn’t go under 14 oC.

 The best way to observe a fish is to become a fish – said Jacques Cousteau well-known conservationist and he was so right!
 There is no better way of discovering how interesting creatures live in our waters than seeing them with our own eyes.

 The Mediterranean Sea might not have tropical coral reefs, but the marine life you can discover while diving in Malta is really diverse.
 You will see various species as soon as you step into the sea including octopuses, stingrays, sea worms, jellyfish, and numerous fish species like barracuda, amberjack, grouper, or tuna.

 And the best is that you don’t even need to be a diver to encounter these wonderful creatures.
 If you don’t feel like putting a tank on your back or don’t have enough time to go diving in Malta, no problem!
 Just grab a mask and flippers and go snorkeling (Snorkel Around The World lists the best beaches that offer easy water access and superb sea life).